 For more information regarding research groups and our Academic staff please click here.

-Our top-class training is recognized by UK Research Councils, which have awarded us major Doctoral Training funding.
+Our top-class training is recognised by UK Research Councils, which have awarded us major Doctoral Training funding.

-Bristol is the ideal place to study the life sciences – as well as being home to one of the leading biology departments in the UK, it is the base for other areas of biological expertise, such as the BBC Natural History Unit, the At-Bristol centre of science, art and nature, Bristol Zoological Gardens and the University of Bristol Botanic Gardens.
+Bristol is the ideal place to study the life sciences.
+As well as being home to one of the leading biology departments in the UK, it is the base for other areas of biological expertise, such as the BBC Natural History Unit, the At-Bristol centre of science, art and nature, Bristol Zoological Gardens and the University of Bristol's Botanic Gardens.

-It is even possible to walk from the School of Biological Sciences to a National Nature Reserve, Leigh Woods, and the spectacular Avon Gorge, a protected Site of Special Scientific Interest on account of its unique range of endemic species.
+It is even possible to walk from the Life Sciences building to a National Nature Reserve, Leigh Woods, and the spectacular Avon Gorge, a protected Site of Special Scientific Interest on account of its unique range of endemic species.